Serving Metro Atlanta | Fully Insured | Free Inspections 855-552-7295

 And if the water has made it into a basement and the walls are cracking or bowing under the pressure, that crosses into basement waterproofing territory.
 The point is we look at the whole picture under your house, not just the one symptom you called about.

-Do you actually lift the house, or just stabilize it?
+Do you lift and level the floor, or just stabilize it?

 How much does foundation repair cost in Atlanta?

 It depends entirely on what's moving and why.
-Reinforcing a couple of failing support posts in a crawl space is a different job from installing a row of piers under a settling footing, and we won't pretend otherwise with a one-size number.
-The free inspection is where you get a real figure.
-We go under, find the cause, and put the scope and the price in writing before you commit to anything.
+Sealing a single crack is a different job from reinforcing a bowing wall with carbon fiber or building a run of steel support to re-level a sagging floor, and we won't pretend otherwise with a one-size number.
+We break down the typical ranges by problem on our Atlanta foundation repair cost page — and if sagging or bouncy floors are the symptom, the cause-and-fix breakdown is on our sagging floor repair page.
+The free inspection is where you get a real figure: we go under, find the cause, and put the scope and the price in writing before you commit to anything.
 And if it's a bigger project, we offer interest-free financing so you can spread it out.

 How It Works